LuxLavalier/LuxLavalier.github.io/assembly/pcbs.md

 title: PCB Assembly Instructions
 ---

-Soldering the Pixelblaze Pico onto the back of the Fibonacci64 Micro HDR board:

 <img src="/assets/img/assembly/PXL_20220701_213444746.jpeg" class="img-thumbnail" />

+##### Soldering Notes:

-**Note**: If you're new to soldering, we highly recommend reading through a good soldering tutorial, such as the ones by [Adafruit](https://learn.adafruit.com/adafruit-guide-excellent-soldering) and [SparkFun](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering).
+If you're new to soldering, we highly recommend reading through a good soldering tutorial, such as the ones by [Adafruit](https://learn.adafruit.com/adafruit-guide-excellent-soldering) and [SparkFun](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering).